 Virginia Electric and Power Company stock certificate 1960's (VEPCO)

 Nice VEPCO piece with great vignette of two classical male figures flanking a map of the company's service area.
 Issued and cancelled.
 Dated 1960's.
+Some folds as seen in pictures.
+Due t recent find, now available in multiple colors!

 The common phrase "Virginia - owned and operated by VEPCO." was a long standing joke in the state.
 The company is now part of Dominion Resources.